muir/npoint/README.md

 ---

+Prior to [nject](https://github.com/muir/nject) version 0.2.0, this was part of that repo.
 Starting with release 0.2.0, all functions and types that depend upon gorilla/mux have been moved to a new package [nape](https://github.com/muir/nape).
 Users of npoint that were using those APIs should simply switch to the new package.